luicalrob/MRGVC_Assignments_S2/MultirobotSystems/project/mr_formation/README.md

 `roslaunch multirobot-pattern-shaping decentralized.launch`

 ## Errors that can appear
 It's possible that in the you need to change the name of the icons of the interface.
 It may happen that names are changed during cloning.
-So please, go to the directory '/config/icons' and check that the filenames are:
+So please, go to the directory '/icons' and check that the filenames
-- coordinate_system.png
-- info.png
-- points_and_robots.png
-- shapingpattern_icon.png
-- title.png